AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 * _"Operate as one!"_ (action) - One creature who senses you within 15' may immediately use a utility quick action, out of: [[Action Economy#^9bb451|inspire]], [[Action Economy#^362ce9|demoralize]] or [[Action Economy#^3d44e8|search]] as a reaction.
 They get a bonus to the quick action's associated skill.
 * _"Save yourselves!"_ (action + quick action) - One creature who senses you within 15' may use a defensive class reaction once, out of: [[Trickster#^26e047|dodge]], [[Fighter#Parrying Strike|parry]], [[Sentinel#Deflecting Instinct|deflect]] or [[Transmuter#Alchemechanical Infusion|defuse]], in order to prompt another creature to make that reaction when it would be triggered by the attacked creature.
 This reaction cannot be augmented with [[Sign of Remembrance/Martial Techniques/Introduction|martial techniques]].
 * _"We cannot be stopped!"_ (channel) - You have a bonus to saves for concentration until you end your channeling.
-* _"Patience is key!"_ (> 1 minute) - One creature who senses you gets a bonus to any d20 rolls taken a part of a prepared action for as long as you cast the spell.
+* _"Patience is key!"_ (at least 1 minute) - One creature who senses you gets a bonus to any d20 rolls taken a part of a prepared action for as long as you cast the spell.
 ### Saving Grace

 At 10th level, you become a true embodiment of your ideal - a full conduit.
 When you are reduced to 0 hit points for the first time after a long rest, roll a d20.
 You regain thrice that many hit points.
 If you were brought prone, you now float standing in place until the start of your next turn, after which you may land safely.